 Despite a wide array of specialised skills under their belt, many engineers tend to pitch and sell themselves short.
 Not only that, an engineering resume is slightly difficult to pull off as engineering jobs are technical in nature, and people screening these resumes are usually from non-technical backgrounds, due to which a levelling ground needs to be created.

-1. Tailor Your Resume To Fit Job Description
+1. Tailor Your Resume Template To Fit Job Description

 On an average, it takes a hiring manager less than 10 seconds to ascertain from a resume whether an applicant could make the cut.
 Therefore, it becomes vital to prioritise and tailor information, skills, and experiences in accordance with the job description.
 Applicants shouldn’t go overboard by dumping information that’s irrelevant for the advertised job.
 Your resume should be optimally designed for the hiring manager to extract most about your professional experiences-as quickly as possible.